What is Color Temperature? Definition & Warm vs Cool Explained

 Now, you should be more than capable of balancing your image and correctly setting the color temperature in your camera.
 And even if you want to keep that blue-toned or orange-hued image, at least now it will be your choice.

 If you still have any other questions about white balance, color temperature, or Kelvin, feel free to comment below.
-In the meantime, keep a look out for part three of our comprehensive lighting breakdown!
+In the meantime, keep an eye out for part three of our comprehensive lighting breakdown!

 Read Next: Want to explore how lighting transforms the mood of a scene?